-The Oracle health check APIs are supported on all UNIX platforms, Oracle Database 10g Release and later.
+The Oracle health check APIs are supported on all UNIX platforms for Oracle 11g R2 and later.

-You can use the build_oraapi.sh script to link the libraries that are required for Oracle health check monitoring. ships the build_oraapi.sh script along with the VCS agent for Oracle in the Oracle agent's /opt/VRTSagents/ha/bin/Oracle directory.
+You can use the build_oraapi.sh script to link the libraries that are required for Oracle health check monitoring.
+Veritas ships the build_oraapi.sh script along with the VCS agent for Oracle in the /opt/VRTSagents/ha/bin/Oracle directory.